 The Issues That Matter

-As a longtime South King County resident, I understand the importance of safety, stability, and opportunity for our diverse community.
+As a longtime South King County resident, public-school parent, youth sports coach, and community volunteer, I understand the importance of stability, safety, and opportunity for our diverse community.

 Housing.